 What are the best companies for my art?
 Choose only those companies that are a GOOD fit for your art style and the markets you want to work in.

 How do I package my designs to share with art directors?
 The simpler the better – you don’t even need to bother with things like mockups (yes, really)!

 What do I say in the email?
 Keep it short, personable, and make it about THEM, not you!

-And you’re far from alone worrying about these kinds of details!
+And you’re not alone in worrying about these kinds of details!